-Plan of action moving forward.
-Based on the analysis and clear evidence of student learning reflected in this year's result, the faculty will continue to add more Graduate Faculty members to more evenly distribute committee work.
-The Coordinator of Graduate Studies for Music will also provide Professional Development in August 2018 with the intent to strengthen the understanding of graduate committee responsibilities and expectations.
-The expectations are that this will allow the faculty to respond to individual student needs, allowing for further student learning and preparation for the professional field of music.
+Decision: Based on the analysis of the AY 2018-2019 results, and to drive continuous improvement in AY 2019-2020, the faculty will add more Graduate Faculty members to more evenly distribute committee work.
+The Coordinator of Graduate Studies for Music will also provide professional development with the intent to strengthen the understanding of graduate committee responsibilities and expectations.

-SLO 2: Demonstrate professional competency in such disciplines as performance or music education.
+SLO 2.
+Demonstrate professional competency in such disciplines as performance or music education.